CSS-Electronics/canedge-google-cloud-terraform/README.md

 If you encounter issues with either deployment:

+- When deploying the MF4-to-Parquet pipeline for the first time in a Google project, the deployment may fail due to propagation delay on Eventarc permissions - in this case, simply re-run the deployment after a few minutes
 - Make sure you have proper permissions in your Google Cloud project
 - Use unique identifiers with the `--id` parameter to avoid resource conflicts
 - Check the Google Cloud Console logs for detailed error messages